ZenDragonX/ZenMods_Valheim/Modpack_ZENHEIM_VANILLA/README.md

 - Automatically equip your shield or lantern when using a 1h weapon.
 - ArmorStands, ItemStands, and Beehives behave like containers for easy access.
 Swap your gear with a single button press!
 - No need to fumble with 1-8 hotkeys, just select items directly from your inventory to assign to objects.
-- Dedicated quick select repair button when hammer is equipped.
+- Dedicated build button and press to hold when hammer is equipped for quick select repair.
 - Unobtrusive UI.
 Fewer numbers, more pictures.
 Clean, stylish, and unified.
+- Crafting menu improvements
 - Built in index of every item you have discovered.
-- Sorted menus
 - First person mode.
 - Ctrl-Z undo remove piece.
 - Full Gamepad Support.